allegheny-college-cmpsc-201-fall-2025/.github/profile/README.md

     - 1 team member on Thursday

-  - The selection of three interpreter add-ons: one related to enhancing current functionality, one related to more robust error handling, and one related to an entirely new lox feature
+  - The selection of four interpreter add-ons: one related to enhancing current functionality, one related to more robust error handling, one related to an entirely new lox feature, and one "wild card" selection

+  - A plan for adding functionality from chapters nine and ten, and updating the interpreter `README.md` with updated compile/run instructions and expected inputs/outputs

-- **Individual Deliverable:** *by Thursday @ 12:14pm*, complete a brief write-up (no more than 500 words) that gives a high-level summary of how the lox interpreter is implemented; this should be in `.md` and share a single file with a rendered image of your finalized map to be used in next week's
+- **Individual Deliverable:** *by Saturday @ 11:59pm*, complete a brief write-up (no more than 500 words) that gives a high-level summary of how the lox interpreter is implemented; this should be in `.md` and share a single file with a rendered image of your finalized map to be used in next week's